Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 -   You must spend significant time setting up and testing either of these configurations, and troubleshooting your deployment will become more difficult.

--   If you continue to support both protocols, external connections might not be encrypted if the application tier for Team Foundation is not appropriately secured.
+-   If you continue to support both protocols, external connections might not be encrypted if the application tier for Azure DevOps is not appropriately secured.

 -   If you require HTTPS with SSL, your deployment's performance will be slower.

 ## Configuring Your Deployment to Support or Require HTTPS with SSL

-The procedures in this topic describe one process for requesting, issuing, and assigning certificates that are required for SSL connections in TFS.
+The procedures in this topic describe one process for requesting, issuing, and assigning certificates that are required for SSL connections in Azure DevOps Server.
 If you are using different software than what this topic describes, you might need to perform different steps.
-To support external connections to your TFS deployment, you must also enable Basic authentication, Digest authentication, or both in Internet Information Services (IIS).
+To support external connections to your Azure DevOps Server deployment, you must also enable Basic authentication, Digest authentication, or both in Internet Information Services (IIS).

 By following the procedures in this topic, you will accomplish the following tasks:

-1. Obtain certificates for your deployment of Team Foundation Server and the websites that it uses.
+1. Obtain certificates for your deployment of Azure DevOps Server and the websites that it uses.

 2. Install and assign the certificates.

-3. Configure Team Foundation Server.
+3. Configure Azure DevOps Server.

 4. Configure Team Foundation Build.